 In understanding any taxation system, one needs to know the language of taxation.
-The language of taxation referred here is about the certain 'Terminologies' which are used frequently in managing and administering taxes.
-These terminologies are the words which represents a specific concept or a definition of law.
-Knowing these terminologies will help the businesses to understand the law quickly and compliance will be easy and appropriate.
+The language of taxation referred to here is about the certain 'Terminologies' which are used frequently in managing and administering taxes.
+These terminologies are the words that represent a specific concept or a definition of law.
+Knowing these terminologies will help businesses to understand the law quickly and compliance will be easy and appropriate.

-In this article, we will be discuss most frequently used terminologies in indirect tax system.
+In this article, we will be discussed the most frequently used terminologies in the indirect tax system.

 |Tax Return||Tax Return is a statement to be prepared and submitted by a Taxable for a tax period.
 This statement usually contains the details of Sales, Purchases, Input Tax, Output Tax and Tax Payable.|